Try Vaadin's Visual View Builder for seamless collaboration, prototype sharing, and code generation.

 - Status bar color: sets the status bar color used when the

-application is foreground.
-Example:
+application is in foreground.
+Example: #7CC0FF

 ?
 Application name: vaadin_pwatest